thephez/backup-readme/platform/markdown/reference-dapi-endpoints-grpc-overview.md

 ## Auto-generated Clients

-Clients for a number of languages are built automatically from the protocol definitions and are available in the `packages/dapi-grpc/clients` folder of the [platform](https://github.com/dashevo/platform/) repository.
-The protocol definitions are available in the `protos` folder.
+Clients for a number of languages are built automatically from the protocol definitions and are available in the `packages/dapi-grpc/clients` folder of the [platform](https://github.com/dashpay/platform/tree/master/packages/dapi-grpc/clients) repository.
+The protocol definitions are available in the [`protos` folder](https://github.com/dashpay/platform/tree/master/packages/dapi-grpc/protos).
+Pull requests are welcome to add support for additional languages that are not currently being built.

-> 📘 Pull Requests welcome
->
-> Pull requests are welcome to add support for additional languages that are not currently being built.

 ## Command Line Examples